Resources related to “The Impeachment Process”:

-The impeachment trial of Donald Trump is one of only two such trials in living memory and introduced a foreign and a little confusing process.
-While there is a strong feeling on both sides regarding Trump’s guilt or innocence, there is still confusion over the impeachment process and how it developed into what it is today.
+The impeachment trial of Donald Trump is one of only two such trials in living memory and introduced a foreign and confusing process.
+There is always a lot of confusion over the impeachment process and how it developed into what it is today.

 One of the reasons we tend to know so little about the impeachment process is that it is rare.
-There aren’t many cases of presidents going through an impeachment trial, and none that have been thrown out of office.
+There aren’t many cases of presidents going through an impeachment trial, and none have been successful.

-Also, there isn’t so much coverage of impeachment cases that fail to get off the ground or those against other public figures.
+Also, there isn’t much coverage of impeachment cases that fail to get off the ground or against other public figures.

 Most people with a basic grasp of modern American history know the following:

-However, there are other cases of impeachment charges against judges and others in higher positions of power.
-Also, President Andrew Jackson went through the process in a similar form back in the 1800s.
+However, there are other impeachment charges against judges and others in higher positions of power.
+Also, President Andrew Johnson went through the process similarly back in the 1800s.

 In the case of President Trump in 2020, the abuse of power was the alleged withholding of $400m of military aid for Ukraine in an attempt to get information for his political campaign.

-He was not only creating a bargaining chip to try and get dirt on his rival but potentially harming a country in conflict with Russia.
-There were also accusations of attempts to obstruct Congress by refusing to co-operate with the congressional inquiry.
+Allegedly, Mr Trump was not only creating a bargaining chip to try and get dirt on his rival but potentially harming a country in conflict with Russia.
+There were also accusations of attempts to obstruct Congress by refusing to co-operate with a congressional inquiry.

 In President Clinton’s case in 1998, the high crime was an accusation of perjury and obstruction following his affair with Monica Lewinsky.
 At the time, he claimed he was innocent and had never had sexual relations with her.
-But, there was evidence that not only had he lied, but he had also told Lewinsky to lie as well.
+However, there was evidence that not only had he lied, but he had also asked Lewinsky to lie.

 The process passed the House of Representatives but didn’t achieve the two-thirds majority necessary in the Senate.

-President Andrew Jackson was accused of dismissing his secretary of war against the will of Congress.
-This is an interesting interpretation of a high crime and abuse of political power, considering how many dismissals and appointments have occurred in the Trump administration.
+President Andrew Johnson was accused of dismissing his secretary of war against the will of Congress.
+This is an interesting interpretation of a high crime and abuse of political power, considering how many dismissals and appointments occurred in the Trump administration.

-Again, the case made it to the Senate and was subjected to a vote.
-It failed to reach the required majority by one vote, allowing Jackson to stay in office.
+Again, the case made it to the Senate and was subject to a vote.
+It failed to reach the required majority by one vote, allowing Johnson to remain in office.

-Another of the charges related to rude speech that reflected badly on the position of president.
-This is an interesting charge when we consider the language used by modern-day presidents.
+Another of the charges related to rude speech that reflected poorly on the position of president.
+This is an intriguing charge when we consider the colorful language used by modern-day presidents.

-Another interesting story is that Gerald Ford, a House minority leader in 1970, tried to initiate the impeachment proceedings against William O. Douglas, an Associate Justice.
-Despite a 90-minute speech on the House floor providing evidence for the case, the process didn’t pass that step.
+Another fascinating story is that of Gerald Ford, who, as House minority leader in 1970, tried to initiate impeachment proceedings against William O. Douglas, an Associate Justice.

 The impeachment process allows the Houses of the US to hold presidents accountable for “high crimes.”